 The list goes on, but we’ve found these to be the main benefits of using time blocking.
 Let’s get started.

 Below, I am going to quickly describe my process for daily time blocking, and how you can develop a similar plan.
 This is meant to be a very fast and effective way to get started with time-blocking, not the end all solution.

-Action item: Decide on a 60 minute block of time that is your most productive time.
+Action item: Decide on a 60-minute block of time that is your most productive.

 Action item: Book the 60 minutes on your calendar for each of the next 7 days

 Step 3: Put the most important tasks in your 60-minute slot

 At this point, you’ve figured out what your optimal time of the day is, and booked it on the calendar.

 Now, the last thing you want to do is to waste that time with mindless work (email).